joans/joans.github.io/src/posts/japan-gokayama.md

 - All the houses were built without a single nail.

 ![Gassho-Zukuri House in Ainokura](/images/japan09/2023-05-06_112732_00.JPG) We walked to Ainokura, which is one of three Gokayama villages that you can visit.
 Ainokura is medium-sized compared to the other two villages.
 It has about 20 [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) houses in total.
-In the [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) houses in Ainokura, people are actually still living in.
+In some of the [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) houses in Ainokura, people are actually still living in.
 Some houses are used as accomodations for tourists, others are used as museums or restaurants.
 ![Mountain Panorama in Ainokura](/images/japan09/2023-05-06_105746_00.jpg) There are not only [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) houses in Ainokura.
 It also has other, non-historic buildings like the one pictured above.
 As you can see, the surrounding mountains make up for a beautiful backdrop of the whole village.
 ![Ainokura View](/images/japan09/2023-05-06_115409_00.JPG)